Distributed Chernoff Test: Optimal decision systems over networks: Introduction

 \section{Introduction}

-Sensor networks have become popular in various inference systems.
-This is mainly due to the increasingly low cost of the sensors,the embedded computational capabilities of the sensors, inherent redundancy provided by the distributed structure of the network, and the availability of high-speed wireless communication channels~\cite{varshney2012distributed}.
-The sensor networks are popularly used for detection.
-In detection, a set of hypotheses is tested based on the observations collected at the sensors, and the result of the test is used to choose future actions in the network.
+\IEEEPARstart{W}{ith} the boom in the Internet of Things, sensor-network based solutions for inference systems have become increasingly popular~\cite{atzori2010internet,li2015internet,mainetti2011evolution}.
+This is mainly due to the decreasing cost of the sensors, their increasing computational capabilities, the availability of high-speed communication channels, and the redundancy provided by the distributed nature of the network~\cite{varshney2012distributed}.
+Inference systems have two key functionalities: decision making (\emph{viz.}\ hypothesis testing) and estimation.
+We focus on designing optimal tests for sensor networks in decision-making scenarios where the sensors actively choose their probing actions by continuously learning from past observations.
 Applications that fall in this framework include intrusion and target detection, and object classification and recognition~\cite{hu2016mobile,liu2016activetrust,aslam2003tracking,kulkarni2005senseye,ren2007design}.